AthennaMind/dumputils-container/README.md

 ## What is it

-This container provides easy access to most backup/restore utils for managing database backups.
-Additional aliases and help scripts has been added.
-It aims to solve the problem of installing different versions of tools and their dependencies on your local machine or server.
+This container simplifies the process of managing database backups by providing easy access to a range of backup and restore utilities.
+It includes additional aliases and helpful scripts to make it easier to use, and is designed to solve the problem of installing and managing multiple versions of tools and their dependencies on your local machine or server.
 It presents you with a structured shell environment where you can make your backup/restore procedures manually or automate with scripts while running inside Docker Compose or Kubernetes.

 ## What's inside

 ### Tools

-- **PostgreSQL Client Tools Version: 11, 12, 13, 14 and 15**
+- **PostgreSQL Client Tools Version: 10, 11, 12, 13, 14 and 15**
     - **[psql](https://www.postgresql.org/docs/15/app-psql.html)**
     - **[pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html)**
     - **[pg_dumpall](https://www.postgresql.org/docs/current/app-pg-dumpall.html)**